Flag of Hong Kong: Colonial flags

-The flag of Hong Kong from 1870 to 1997 was a Blue Ensign with the coat of arms of Hong Kong on a white disk.
-In Hong Kong, it is known as the Hong Kong flag (香港旗), British Hong Kong flag (英屬香港旗) or the Dragon and Lion flag (龍獅旗).
+The flag of British Hong Kong from 1870 to 1997 was a Blue Ensign with the coat of arms of Hong Kong on a white disk.
+In Hong Kong, it is known as the Hong Kong flag (香港旗), British Hong Kong flag or the Dragon and Lion flag.
 Following a grant from the College of Arms in 1959, it was adopted as the flag of British Hong Kong.

 First colonial flag (1870–1876)

 In 1870, a "white crown over HK" badge for the Blue Ensign flag was proposed by the Colonial Secretary.
 The design was updated in 1873 and the letters "HK" were removed.